RFM Analysis

 Click to enlarge

-Step 1: Click on the RFM tile, and click the Save as Static List button on the info card.
+Step 1: Click on the RFM tile, and click the Save as List button on the info card.
 In doing so you will be prompted by a pop-up.

-Step 2: Give your segment an appropriate name that helps you track it down via List of Static Segments at a later time, in your dashboard.
+Step 2: Give your segment an appropriate name that helps you track it down via List of Segments at a later time, in your dashboard.

 🚧